-Community Collaboration is a core tenant of Cedar Mobility’s mission to create a standard of best practices for organizations in the health and human services transportation industry.
+Community Collaboration is a core tenant of Cedar Mobility’s mission to create a standard of best practices for organizations in the health, human services, and logistics transportation industries.

 “Cedar Mobility has been a critical partner in the development and implementation of the Income TAXi project.
 It is safe to say that none of this would have been possible without the Cedar Mobility.
 I give them my highest recommendation without reservation for quality service and true community involvement.”

 Diane R. Bessel, Director of Income Investment and Initiatives

 Working in conjunction with the Latino Coalition for Community Leadership, the Cedar Mobility played a vital role in procuring $10 million in grant funding, $2 million of which are earmarked for the Western New York area.
 Dividing the funds among the Buffalo, Denver, and Los Angeles areas, the grant provides for job training and educational programs for young adult ex-offenders and high school dropouts.
 This 2-year program is providing funding to three area non-profit organizations, each dedicated to the strengthening of the quality of life for the target population in high-risk areas.
 Cedar Mobility is proud to serve as the local employment trainer, providing the necessary tools to 446 program participants with the goal of entering the transportation and mobility management industry.

 The John R. Oishei Foundation awarded a grant to CUBRC and Cedar Mobility to research and create a plan to better integrate health and human services transportation with other key users of transportation in Erie County and work towards the development of a more comprehensive transportation system that serves a multitude of users.
 The grant also allows for the purchase of a driver training simulator for use by private and non-profit transporters and agencies, the development of a web portal which can be utilized by community organizations for coordination of route generation and service delivery, and the creation of a national best practice driver training curriculum.